lizhanmit/java-8/README.md

 In Java 7, for loop and foreach loop are external iteration.

 In Java 8, the `forEach()` method of collection is internal iteration, which makes it possible to use multi-threading and parallelism.

+## Stream

+Stream is a sequence of elements supporting sequential and parallel aggregate operations.

+Three elements of the stream:

+- Source: collection.
+- Operations that need to be performed on the stream.
+- Terminal operation or end condition.

+Parallel stream can be created if multiple cores are potentially to be used.